RTXteam/RTX/deploy/preview/README.md

 the `arax.preview.sha` label.
 Docker labels cannot be changed on a running container, so that label keeps naming the commit the image was built from.

-Anything that does not qualify falls back to the full rebuild, and the reason for it is printed in the log, in the summary and in the sticky pull request comment.
-A fast redeploy that fails its health check stops there rather than rebuilding behind your back, and tells you to rerun with `--force`.
+A restart that fails its health check stops there rather than rebuilding behind your back, and says to run `/deploy` instead.
+Run by hand with no flag, `deploy.sh` falls back to a full rebuild in every one of these cases instead of refusing, and prints the reason it chose to.

 ## Resource guards